taraxmeyer/data-science/Getting-Cleaning-Data-Project/README.md

 * Appropriately labels data with descriptive variable names.
 * Creates a new tidy data set with the average of each variable for each activity and for each subject.

+The end result is shown in tidy.txt file.

 #### Here is the data for the project:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>